akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.playlist` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |
 | `delete.playlist` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |

+**Scopes:**

+- Only Administrators have write access to all playlists' data.
+- `list.playlists`:
+  - Administrators can see all playlists.
+  - Non-Administrators can only see active and published playlists.
+- `read.cohort`: Everyone can read all playlists given the playlist ID.

 ### Educators Playlists 👥

 | Procedure Name            | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |